SEKOIA-IO/documentation/docs/integrations/cisco_asa.md

 hostname(config)# logging host interface_name syslog_ip [ tcp [/ port ] | udp [/ port ] [ format emblem ]]
 ```

+Explanations:

-The format emblem keyword enables EMBLEM format logging for the syslog server with UDP only.
+- The `format emblem` keyword enables EMBLEM format logging for the syslog server with UDP only.
-The interface_name argument specifies the interface through which you access the syslog server.
+- The `interface_name` argument specifies the interface through which you access the syslog server.
-The syslog_ip argument specifies the IP address of the syslog server.
+- The `syslog_ip` argument specifies the IP address of the syslog server.
-The tcp[/ port ] or udp[/ port ] keyword and argument pair specify that the ASA and ASASM should use TCP or UDP to send syslog messages to the syslog server.
+- The `tcp[/ port ]` or `udp[/ port ]` keyword and argument pair specify that the ASA and ASASM should use TCP or UDP to send syslog messages to the syslog server.
-You can configure the ASA to send data to a syslog server using either UDP or TCP, but not both.
+- You can configure the ASA to send data to a syslog server using either UDP or TCP, but not both.
 The default protocol is UDP if you do not specify a protocol.
 If you specify TCP, the ASA discover when the syslog server fails and as a security protection, new connections through the ASA are blocked.
 If you specify UDP, the ASA continue to allow new connections whether or not the syslog server is operational.
 Valid port values for either protocol are 1025 through 65535.
 The default UDP port is 514.
 The default TCP port is 1470.
-For more information about Cisco ASA logging, please refer to your Cisco documentation.
+- For more information about Cisco ASA logging, please refer to your Cisco documentation.

 ### 3. Configure the Rsyslog server

 You can configure your Rsyslog server to forward your Cisco ASA logs to SEKOIA.IO.

-Open or create a new Cisco ASA configuration file for rsyslog:
+Open or create a new Cisco ASA configuration file for Rsyslog:

 ```bash
 sudo vim /etc/rsyslog.d/11-cisco-asa.conf
 ```

 Then paste the following configuration:

 ```bash
 # Define the SEKIOA-IO intake certificate
 $DefaultNetstreamDriverCAFile /etc/rsyslog.d/SEKOIA-IO-intake.pem